Fresh produce and GS1

 -

-GDSN is a product data network for synchronized data.
+GDSN is the world’s largest product data network for synchronized data.

 -